 As usual, there are both free and pro (paid) versions available.

-If you have a full Adobe Cloud subscription, you’ll already have access to Adobe Spark.
+If you have a full Adobe Cloud subscription, you’ll already have access to Adobe Express.
 The system is a little like Canva (above) in that it offers a full spectrum of media formats.
 It has a particular focus on social media and has options to create media for all the major platform formats.

 In terms of creating presentations, the reason it’s in this list is because of it’s video story creation tool :